AllStars101-sudo/GIIS-Hackathon-2021-public/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/dcf53d70-53e9-4c2d-9715-e7e6a91c9393/deploy-status)](https://giistechclub.ml)

 # Note:
-Images and other media will not be uploaded to maintain the privacy of the people depicted.
+Images and other media will not be uploaded to protect the privacy of the people depicted.
 You could use your own images in the missing img fields.